 Introduction

 JENS Primary School was established by Jen Ciro in 2001.
 The school later adopted the Acronym ‘JENS’ (Jesus Equips, Nurtures and Saves), in her honour as the founder, and as a constant reminder of the Christian principles underlying the school.
 Ownership changed in 2003, and the school grew in grades and enrolment.
 Mrs Amanda Chapman is now the owner of Grade R, 1 and 2 and Mrs Nadine Wolhuter the owner of Grade 3 to Grade 7.
 JENS Primary School is registered as an independent co-ed school with The Department of Education (EMIS numbers:500492766 & 500498168).
 The school is a Christian School, and incorporates Christian principles, teachings and values.
 Any learner, from any religion may attend the school but only Christian practices, customs and traditions are conducted on the school premises.
-The school became affiliated to ISASA in July 2017 and JENS Senior Primary School accredited by UMALUSI, Council for Quality Assurance in General and Further Education and Training on 15 December 2019.
+The school is affiliated to ISASA and JENS Senior Primary School is accredited by UMALUSI, Council for Quality Assurance in General and Further Education and Training.

 Vision